dokania-tanmay/dokania-tanmay.github.io/_pages/about.md

 I like math.
 My research interests lies in the use of learning-based control for dynamical systems.
 I am inclined for the incorporation of ideas from geometry for the design of controllers and estimators which are safe, scalable and efficient.

-I have been fortunate enough to collaborate with [Prof. Ravi Banavar](https://sites.google.com/view/ravibanavar/home) on the control of nonholonomic agents using ideas from geometry, with [Prof. Florian Shkurti](https://www.cs.toronto.edu/~florian/) on formulating safety guarantees for imitation learning, and with [Prof. Dwaipayan Mukherjee](https://www.ee.iitb.ac.in/web/people/dwaipayan-mukherjee/) on formation control for collision avoidance based on bearing measurements.
+During my undergrad, I have been fortunate enough to collaborate with [Prof. Ravi Banavar](https://sites.google.com/view/ravibanavar/home) on the control of nonholonomic agents using ideas from geometry, with [Prof. Florian Shkurti](https://www.cs.toronto.edu/~florian/) on formulating safety guarantees for imitation learning, and with [Prof. Dwaipayan Mukherjee](https://www.ee.iitb.ac.in/web/people/dwaipayan-mukherjee/) on formation control for collision avoidance based on bearing measurements.

 Besides my academic pursuits, I find pleasure in playing the guitar and singing.
 From time to time, I share my musical videos on [YouTube](https://www.youtube.com/channel/UC8ZHIwbr0UDpE_8VIRruQgQ).